aiidaplugins/aiida-crystal17/README.md

 }
 ```

-The final structure can be directly opened by a number of different programs (assuming the executables are available):
+The final structure can be directly viewed by a number of different programs (assuming the executables are available):

 ```shell
 >> verdi data structure show --format xcrysden 9
 ```

 ## Tests